A debit card is a popular type of money that many of us carry with us.

-It offers a daily cash withdrawal limit of ₹ 20,000 (5 free ATM-transactions monthly) and purchases limit of ₹ 50,000.
+It offers a daily cash withdrawal limit of ₹ 20,000 (5 free ATM transactions monthly) and purchases limit of ₹ 50,000.
 Cardholders can earn Freedom Reward points.

 Moreover, users must be aware that this card has a lost-card liability of ₹ 1,00,000 and an accidental insurance cover of ₹500,000.
 It also provides a host of other privileges and benefits.

-Debit cards have become an integral part of most of our day to day lives.
+Debit cards have become an integral part of most of our day-to-day lives.

 Responsible and efficient use of debit cards brings about a lot of convenience to our transactions.
-It is very easy to carry and use and is accepted in most of the places via Point of Sale (PoS) machines.
+It is very easy to carry and use and is accepted in most places via Point of Sale (PoS) machines.

-The fundamental feature of a debit card is that it debits money directly from the cardholder’s bank account.
+The fundamental feature of a debit card is that it debits the money directly from the cardholder’s bank account.
 This is what differentiates it from a credit card.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww.